 Carpets are made in the process of looping yarns through a backing material which is a similar movement of sewing buttons onto a shirt.
+This little tidbit of advice should make installing your own carpets a lot easier.
 The loops are either cut at certain angles or left intact.
 The way in which these loops are treated will determine the type of carpet pile.
 Here are a few of the more common types of carpet piles.

 1. Uncut Carpet Pile

 Also known as “Berber pile” or “loop pile”, this technique leaves entire loops intact in regards to the surface of these pieces.
 These carpets are usually easy-to-clean, highly durable and more resistant when it comes to stains.

 This technique involves producing pleasant and soft looking carpets which are easy to keep clean.
 One of the drawbacks of these carpets is that they are rigid in nature and their threads usually show up vacuum trails and foot marks.
 Wear and tear is also more obvious which means that this carpet type will need replacement more often.

 3. Saxon Cut Pile

 This carpet pile is one of the more iconic and features individual strands that stand straight down and up which creates a fuzzy and plush surface.
 These carpets can easily be crushed by vacuums and feet leaving behind impressions in the surface.
 Saxony carpets are more suitable for lower traffic areas.